vcync/modV-Workshop/README.md

 ---

 ## Add images into modV

+Let's put an image (like a logo) into modV and apply some visual effects.

+*

 In order to get an image into modV, you have to find the [media folder](https://modv.vcync.gl/v3/guide/media.html#media-folder) on your computer.